FarronF/limerick-council-meetings/meetings/2022/02/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th January 2022.md

 discuss the Abbeyfeale Traffic Management Plan.
 The Director also agreed to raise these

-matters with the relevant Directorate.---
+matters with the relevant Directorate.
+---
 4

 Councillor Galvin referred to the works which were carried out at Cryle View Junction,